clekremer/PP5/README.md

 c. a detection page where I can upload leaf images to check if they are infected or not (**Business Requirement 2**)
 d. a ML performance page which provides data about the reliability of the used model

+## Testing

+### User Story Testing:

+#### Testing of User story: Data visualization

+As a data practitioner I want to create diagrams and visualize data and image montages to differentiate a healthy cherry leaf from one with powdery mildew (**Business Requirement 1**).

+Acceptance Criteria
+a.
+Difference between average and variability image

+   Testing steps:
+      - Select "Leaves Visualizer" on Dashboard Menu
+      - Hit Checkbox "Difference between average and variability image"

+   Result:
+      - Image diagrams for average and variability images for healthy and infected leaves will be displayed

+b.
+Differences between average mildew infected leaf and average healthy leaf

+   Testing steps:
+      - Select "Leaves Visualizer" on Dashboard Menu
+      - Hit Checkbox "Differences between average mildew infected leaf and average healthy leaf"

+   Result:
+      - Image diagrams for "Difference between average images" will be displayed

+c.
+Image Montage for healthy and infected leaves

+   Testing steps:
+      - Select "Leaves Visualizer" on Dashboard Menu
+      - Select "powdery mildew" or "healthy" in selection field on Dashboard Menu
+      - Click Button "Create Montage"

+   Result:
+      - An Image Montage of 24 healthy or 24 powdery mildew infected leaves will be displayed

+#### Testing of User story: Data Modelling and Evaluation

+As a data practitioner want create, train and validate ML model which is suitable to predict if a cherry leaf is healthy or contains powdery mildew (**Business Requirement 2**).

+Acceptance Criteria
+a.
+Model training accuracy should be > 97%

+   Testing steps:
+      - Select "ML Performance Metrics" on Dashboard Menu

+   Result:
+      - Check Accuracy and Loss in Performance of Test Set
+      - Check Accuracy in Model History

+b.
+Model should be optimised according to the requirements and don´t over or under fit

+   Testing steps:
+      - Select "ML Performance Metrics" on Dashboard Menu

+   Result:
+      - Check Model Training losses and accuracy in Model History

+c.
+Model should be validated against new data

+      Testing steps:
+      - Select "Mildew Detection" on Dashboard Menu
+      - Click on Kaggle Download link to download sample data
+      - Click "browse files" and select sample data to validate

+   Result:
+      - Healthy and infected leaves should be validated correctly

+### Testing of User story: Dashboard

+As a user (cherry tree farmer) I want to have a dashboard app so that I can visually differentiate a healthy cherry leaf from one with powdery mildew and predict if a cherry leaf is healthy or contains powdery mildew.

+Acceptance Criteria
+a. summary page with brief overview about the project, app, hypothesis and requirements

+   Testing steps:
+      - Select "Quick Project Summary" on Dashboard Menu

+   Result:
+      - Check general informations (project,requirements etc.) about project
+      - Check README.md file under the given link

+b. visualization page which helps to differentiate if a cherry leaf is healthy or not (**Business Requirement 1**)

+   Testing steps:
+      - Select "visualization page" on Dashboard Menu
+      - Select any of the three checkboxes

+   Result:
+      - Compare the visualization data for differentiating if a cherry leaf is healthy or not

+c. a detection page where I can upload leaf images to check if they are infected or not (**Business Requirement 2**)

+   Testing steps:
+      - Select "Mildew Detection" on Dashboard Menu
+      - Download saample data
+      - Click browse files button and evaluate sample data

+   Result:
+      - Sample data should be detected correctly as healthy or infected

+d. a ML performance page which provides data about the reliability of the used model

+   Testing steps:
+      - Select "ML Performance Metrics" on Dashboard Menu

+   Result:
+      - Check Frequencies of Train, Validation and Test Set
+      - Check Model History
+      - Check Performance of Test Set

 ## Dashboard Design

 ### Page 1: Quick Project Summary